 Macro – Micro: Simulation Analysis

-The results in this section are presented in detail in Annex 3.
+The results in this section are presented in detail in Annex X.

 In this section results are presented for an interference scenario where a macro and a manhattan type micro system are operating in the same geographical area on adjacent channels.